System architecture of self-hosted Retool deployments

 Temporal

-Temporal is a distributed system used to schedule and run asynchronous tasks for Retool Workflows.
+Temporal is a distributed system used to schedule and run asynchronous tasks for Retool Workflows and Retool Agents.
 A Self-hosted Retool instance uses a Temporal cluster to facilitate the execution of each workflow amongst a pool of self-hosted workers that make queries and execute code in your VPC.
 Temporal manages the queueing, scheduling, and orchestration of workflows to guarantee that each workflow block executes in the correct order of the control flow.
 It does not store any block results by default.

 You can use a Retool-managed cluster on Temporal Cloud, which is recommended for most use cases.
 You can also use an existing self-managed cluster that is hosted on Temporal Cloud or in your own infrastructure.
 Alternatively, you can spin up a new self-hosted cluster alongside your Self-hosted Retool instance.